frankshearar/Home/Show-source-repository-information-for-packages-on-nuget.org.md

 * We should show the provider icon (wherever possible e.g. GitHub) when the provider is known from the url
 * We should show the repository type icon, if we cannot derive the provider but the repository type is a known one (e.g. git).
+* For existing repository Urls that are not in the right format i.e. they point to the http/https (web) urls instead of the repository URL (eg. https://github.com/NuGet/NuGet.Client.git), we should still point to the web/http(s) urls.

 ### Long term ideas on the display and usage
 Out-of-scope for this spec.
 However, some of the ideas include: